ypid/FreeRDP-wiki/Compilation.md

     /usr/local/lib/freerdp

+Depending on your OS/distribution, you may also need to add this line:

+    /usr/local/lib

-and then run ldconfig.
+Run ldconfig.
 You should now have xfreerdp installed in /usr/local/bin:

     awake@envy:~$ which xfreerdp
     /usr/local/bin/xfreerdp